-There is often a great deal of pressure, be it from our families, our colleagues, our education system, or from our culture, to choose our one perfect career path.
+There is often a great deal of pressure, be it from our families, colleagues, education system, or our culture, to choose one perfect career path.
 To find a job that does it all: engages our talents, makes us plenty of money, and reflects well on our family.
 We are led to believe that if we fall short of this perfection we are depriving ourselves of happiness and not living up to our true potential.
 That if we only earn a high school diploma, we'll never know the esteem of a college degree.
 If we only make assistant manager, we'll never know the perks of reaching the top rung on the ladder.

 We become burdened by a sense that by not locking into a desirable career trajectory, we'll develop deep regret as we get older.
 And for a plethora of reasons: because we won't be able to save up enough for retirement, we won't become famous, we won't leave a legacy for our children, our parents won't be proud, we may appear to others as wasted potential.

 The fear of the future that's injected into our culture is another story altogether.
 The constant undercurrent of 'the sky is falling', the Mayan calendar is fast-approaching, our IRA isn't fully vested, do more now or you'll suffer dire consequences later.